gsu-library/whisper-scribe/README.md

 python manage.py migrate
 python manage.py collectstatic
 ```

+## Additional Information
+### Reverse Proxy Server
+At some point you will want to reverse proxy a web server to WhisperScribe in order to use SSL certificates.
+[Apache](https://httpd.apache.org/docs/2.4/howto/reverse_proxy.html) and [NGINX](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/) provide well documented guides on setting up reverse proxies.
+Gunicorn also provides a [guide](https://docs.gunicorn.org/en/latest/deploy.html) on setting up a reverse proxy using Nginx.
+Do note that if using a reverse proxy server some additional settings will need to be adjusted such as max post size.

 ## Developer Notes
 The Django project folder is 'core' and the application folder is 'webui'.